-By virtue of the above equation, the solution to the boundary value problem (3)-(3c), with the source located at ground level (h=0), allows one to derive the concentration at the ground for a source of any height.
-Thus, as generally happens, if the objective is the computation of the concentration at ground level as a function of the source height, equation (3) needs to be integrated for a given meteorological condition only for the case h=0.
-This obviously results in quite substantial saving of computer time and poses the only problem of defining a numerical algorithm to provide accurate solution to equation (3) for the case h=0.
+By virtue of the above equation, the solution to the boundary value problem (3)-(3c), with the source located at ground level (h = 0), allows one to derive the concentration at the ground for a source of any height.
+Thus, as generally happens, if the objective is the computation of the concentration at ground level as a function of the source height, (3) needs to be integrated for a given meteorological condition only for the case h = 0.
+This obviously results in quite substantial saving of computer time and poses the only problem of defining a numerical algorithm to provide accurate solution to (3) for the case h = 0.

-Definition of this numerical algorithm has to deal with the following problems: (a) approximation of the δ -function representing the source term in equation (3) and (b) approximation of the boundary condition (3b).
+Definition of this numerical algorithm has to deal with the following problems: (i) approximation of the $\delta$ -function representing the source term in (3) and (ii) approximation of the boundary condition (3b).

-Approximation of the δ -function, as already proposed by Melli and Runca (1979), can be achieved by finding an approximate analytical solution to the boundary value problem (3)-(3c) in a region close to the source.
-Such approximate solution is used to estimate the concentration profile in a downwind section (located at a suitable distance x_b from the source) which is then taken as the left boundary of the integration region.
+Approximation of the $\delta$ -function, as already proposed by Melli and Runca (1979), can be achieved by finding an approximate analytical solution to the boundary value problem (3)-(3c) in a region close to the source.
+Such an approximate solution is used to estimate the concentration profile in a downwind section (located at a suitable distance $x_b$ from the source) which is then taken as the left boundary of the integration region.
 Application of this procedure is discussed further later.

-More complex in some way is the definition of the upper boundary of the integration region.
-Let us call call z_s the height of the upper boundary and for the moment, let us assume it constant.
-Since condition (3b) has to be approximately verified at every point downwind from the source, z_s is determined by the right extreme (the farthest downwind point) of the integration region, as this is the point at which pollutant particles have spread to the maximum height.
+The definition of the upper boundary of the integration region is in some ways more complicated.
+Let us call z, the height of the upper boundary and for the moment, let us assume it constant.
+Since condition (3b) has to be approximately verified at every point downwind from the source, $z_s$ is determined by the right extreme (the farthest downwind point) of the integration region, as this is the point at which pollutant particles have spread to the maximum height.
 At the right extreme, the vertical concentration profile is quite smooth (assuming that this point is sufficiently far from the source) and can be described by a limited number of grid points uniformly spaced.
 Going backward towards the source, the concentration profile gets steeper and pollution is confined to layers close to the ground.
-To describe this situation, being z_s constant, either the number of grid points has to be increased in the vertical sections close to the source or the grid points have to be unevenly spaced in such a way to have more points close to the ground where the concentration gradients are larger.
-Both these two approaches do not look convenient.
-The increase of the grid points number means increase of memory and computer time, the disuniform distribution of grid points can create close to the source too much large differences in the grid spacing and consequently, possible reduction of the accuracy of the numerical solution.
+To describe this situation, $z{\rm s}$ being constant, either the number of grid points has to be increased in the vertical sections close to the source or the grid points have to be unevenly spaced in such a way to have more points close to the ground where the concentration gradients are larger.
+Neither of these approaches is convenient.
+The increase of the grid points number means increase of memory and computer time.
+A non-uniform distribution of grid points can create, close to the source, large differences in the grid spacing and consequently, possible reduction of the accuracy of the numerical solution.